How to use the fantastic four to reach the next flight level in your life?

 Imagine yourself being an airplane flying in the sky of your life.

 This is the model that I came up with.

 Weight: Short term

-In life, if we are only focused on short term objectives, we often take decisions that will drag us down.
+In life, if we are only focused on short-term objectives, we often make decisions that will drag us down.